 This location is foundational in the history of Dumfries, as well as Scotland.
 Here was the sight of the Royal Castle of Dumfries built by William The Lion who granted Dumfries its burgh charter in 1186, the event still celebrated annually during Guid Nychburris festival.
 It is to take over this castle Robert the Bruce hurried in 1306 after his murder of the Red Comyn, his rival for the Scottish throne, at Greyfriars Monastery in order to escape retribution 1306.

 The final destruction of Dumfries Castle was ordered in 1313 to prevent the English taking the foothold over the area again.
-Hence, the absence of the castle here is celebrated as the stat of the road to the Scottish Independence by the Scottish flag post and multiple commemorative stones.
+Hence, the absence of the castle here is celebrated as the start of the road to the Scottish Independence by the Scottish flag post and multiple commemorative stones.

-We started our photo shoot on the gentle undulating slopes that were once the defence grounds of Dumfries Castle.
+We began our photo shoot on the gentle undulating slopes that were once the defence grounds of Dumfries Castle.
 It was nearly the golden hour and I set up my off camera flash with a softbox to balance the flares coming from the setting sun.
 Some flares were deliberately invited as they make Kayleigh look positively angelic.

 I was very impressed with Kayleigh’s composure and creative direction in choosing and changing her outfits!
 We tried to incorporate a large berry brunch in our portraits to enhance the autumnal feel while the bored Rio was making rounds around us.
 He did settle down in the end!